dmatsumu/c9800-RESTCONF/README.md

 ## Abstract

 C9800 can be accessed from RESTCONF using YANG model.
 But YANG model is very difficult to find the correct url and parameters.
 So I created the C9800 API wrapper.
-This is useful for the c9800 API beginner.
+This is useful for the c9800 API beginner because you don't have to care about IOS-XE YANG model.

 ## How to use